islam001sko/Web_Final/README.md

-﻿# Assignment3 - Islam Zhaslanuly SE-2202
+﻿# Assignment4 - Islam Zhaslanuly SE-2202
 Website with weather,countries,New York Times Archive information.
 There are used 4 API's:
-- OpenWeatherMap API (Gets city name and find weather)
-- Google Maps API (Shows on google map city location)
+- Google Books API
-- omdbapi API (Shows metadata for Movies)
-- RestCountries API (Shows country information according to country name)
+- News API

 ## Structure

-There are used MVC structure
+There are used Model-View-Controller(MVC) structure, that , ensures a well-organized codebase that separates the logic, user interface, and data management.

+## Middleware

+Users can securely log in to their accounts and log out when needed, with their session information safely stored.
+There are also used middleware to check is person authenticated or is person admin.

 ## Admin

-There are admin page, where admin can add,edit,delete user.
+There are admin page, where admin can add,edit,delete user and books.
+Books added or edited by admin is stored in database and showed in "popular books" section.

 ## For Admin

 email: admin@mail.ru
 password: admin

+## Books

+ Each search result provides detailed information, including book titles, authors, descriptions, and cover images.

-## History
+## Favorites

-It shows history of user queries and save data in database and show it in history page
+Users can add books to their personal favorites list, making it easy to save and revisit their preferred readings.

-## Feature
+## News

-User information is saved due to Express-Session library and send to other pages.
-Also user can log out from his account
+News section covers a wide range of topics, providing users with a comprehensive overview of current events.

 ## Libraries

-Express, Body-Parser, Axios, Flash, Express-Session, Mongoose
+Express, Body-Parser, Axios, Express-Session, Mongoose, method-override

 ## Design

 There are used Bootstrap framework to create responsive design.
 Each page has navigation bar where has links to other pages and user information